 What Is White Pesto?

-Although traditionalists don't consider white pesto to be true pesto, the sauce originates from a tiny village in northern Italy and is characterised by its use of heavy cream rather than the more traditional basil.
+Although traditionalists don't consider white pesto to be true pesto, the sauce originates from a tiny village in northern Italy.
+It is characterised by using heavy cream rather than the more traditional basil.

 Is white pesto really a pesto?